python-cmd2/cmd2/CONTRIBUTING.md

 6. Indicate what local testing you have done (e.g. what OS and version(s) of Python did you run the unit test suite with)

+7. Creating the PR causes our continuous integration (CI) systems to automatically run all of the unit tests on all supported OSes and all supported versions of Python.
+You should watch your PR to make sure that all unit tests pass on Both TravisCI (Linux) and AppVeyor (Windows).

+8. If any unit tests fail, you should look at the details and fix the failures.
+You can then push the fix to the same branch in your fork and the PR will automatically get updated and the CI system will automatically run all of the unit tests again.

 ### How We Review and Merge Pull Requests